neoforged/.github/primers/26.2/index.md

     - `SkyLightEngine` constructor is now package-private from `protected`
     - `SpatialLongSet$InternalMap` is now package-private from `protected`
 - `net.minecraft.world.level.redstone.CollectingNeighborUpdater$MultiNeighborUpdate` constructor is now `public` from package-private
+- `net.minecraft.world.level.storage.LevelStorageException` now has an overload that takes in the `Exception` cause
 - `net.minecraft.world.level.storage.loot.entries`
     - `AlternativesEntry` constructor is now `public` from package-private
     - `ComposableEntryContainer` interface is now `public` from package-private